wayneparrott/rclnodejs_template/README.md

 Use this project to create a package in a ROS2 workspace or as a standalone package in place of running the traditional commandline `ros2 pkg create your_package_name`

 #### 1b.
 Naming
-Because this project is a ROS2 package the name of the directory you install it must conforms to the ROS2 package naming conventions.
-These are package names are lower-case characters separated by underscores, e.g., my_ros2_package*.
+Because this project is a ROS2 package, the name of the directory you install it to must conform to the [ROS2 naming conventions](https://www.ros.org/reps/rep-0144.html).
+In general package names must be lower-case characters separated by underscores, e.g., my_ros2_package*.

 #### 1c.
 Project Configuration
-As a template project you will need to edit several files, specifying the name you have choosen for the package.
+As a template project you will need to edit several files, specifying the name you have choosen for the package and its executable.
 We'll get to this shortly.

 ### 2. Download or Clone the rclnode_template Git Repo